tresata/hackathonclt2018/README.md

 You can obtain a username and login information from one of the Tresata representatives or from sponsor's room (downstairs).

-ssh into a server where you can access the BBBS data.
+ssh into a server where you can access the data.

     > ssh <username>@hack02.nscom.com OR
     > ssh <username>@hack03.nscom.com OR